Medically reviewed by Drugs.com. Last updated on Apr 17, 2022.

 If you have low blood potassium or an abnormally slow heartbeat, levofloxacin may increase your risk of having a fast, slow, or irregular heartbeat, loss of consciousness, or fainting spells.
 If these symptoms occur, tell your doctor right away.

 If you are a diabetic patient taking insulin or diabetes medicine by mouth: Levofloxacin may cause hypoglycemia (low blood sugar) in some patients.
 Symptoms of low blood sugar must be treated before they lead to unconsciousness (passing out).
 Different people may feel different symptoms of low blood sugar.
-If you experience symptoms of low blood sugar, stop using levofloxacin and check with your doctor right away:
+If you experience symptoms of low blood sugar, check with your doctor right away:

-Some people who use levofloxacin may become more sensitive to sunlight than they are normally.
+Some people who receive levofloxacin may become more sensitive to sunlight than they are normally.
 Exposure to sunlight, even for brief periods of time, may cause severe sunburn or skin rash, redness, itching, or discoloration.
-When you begin using this medicine:
+When you begin receiving this medicine:

 - Stay out of direct sunlight, especially between the hours of 10 AM and 3 PM, if possible.